Kritik-Chaudhary/realtime-chat-app/README.md

 # Real-Time Chat App

 A simple real-time chat application built with Node.js, Express, and Socket.IO.
-Ready for both local development and production deployment on Vercel.
+Ready for both local development and production deployment.

 ## Features